TamaraNoierat/Mastering-JavaScript-in-20-Days/Day3.md

 <img src="https://github.com/TamaraNoierat/Mastering-JavaScript-in-20-Days/assets/130704887/8215839c-7b34-4439-a58e-d3b1dd33977a" width="466"> T || F

 - Unlike strings, we can modify arrays

+- ### .push() adds elements to the end of an array and changes the original array, while .concat() combines arrays into a new array without modifying the original arrays.
+-
 ```javaScript
 synonyms[1] = "variety";
 let lastItem = synonyms.pop();